-Although it’s impossible to sail directly into the wind, it is important to know how to navigate as "close to the wind” as possible.
+Although it’s impossible to sail directly into the wind, it is important to know how to navigate as “close to the wind” as possible.
 Sailing close to the wind means to sail as close to the direction that the wind is blowing, but still making headway – frankly, it’s harder to do this in a catamaran.
-It can be challenging to head directly to where you want to go with the sails up in a catamaran if the wind isn’t in your favour.
+If the wind isn’t in your favour, it can be challenging to head directly to where you want to go with the sails up in a catamaran.

-To understanding wind terminology and theory visit this Royal Yachting Academy article (RYA)
+To understand wind terminology and theory, visit this Royal Yachting Academy article (RYA)

-Generally speaking the catamarans in our fleet (LINK) cost more to hire than the monohulls.
+Generally speaking the catamarans in our fleet cost more to hire than the monohulls.

-To find out about rates and to compare the prices of a catamaran with a monohull, you can use our online booking system (LINK), which will bring up available vessels on the dates you want to sail.
+To find out about rates and compare a catamaran’s prices with a monohull, you can use our online booking system, which will bring up available vessels on the dates you want to sail.

 Leopard 40 “It’s All About Me”